-Since its inception in 2000 as Google Adwords, Google Ads has undergone many iterations and changes.
-Here are a few of the latest Google Ads updates that marketers should know about in 2021.
+Since its inception in 2000 as Google AdWords, Google Ads has undergone many iterations and changes.
+Here are a few of the latest Google Ads updates that marketers should know about in 2022.

 1. Privacy-minded updates

-With third-party cookies on their way out, enhanced conversion aims to use first-party and consented data to fill in users’ insight gaps, particularly across multiple devices.
+With third-party tracking cookies on their way out, enhanced conversion aims to use consented (opt-in) and first-party data to fill in users’ insight gaps, particularly across multiple devices.

 2. Changes to phrase match and broad match modifier